eliemichel/MapsModelsImporter/README.md

 ### It's taking too long, how to automate this process?

-Although I don't know how to automate the capture itself, you can easily automate the importing part, see [this issue](https://github.com/eliemichel/MapsModelsImporter/issues/39) for an example of automation script.
+Although I don't know how to automate the capture itself, you can easily automate the importing part, see [this issue](https://github.com/eliemichel/MapsModelsImporter/issues/39) for an example of automation script, or [this one](https://github.com/eliemichel/MapsModelsImporter/issues/128) to import all rdc files from a directory.

 Notable use cases
 -----------------